-Process of Application
+Process of Admission

-- ♦ Applications for the 20 Language Scholarship places should be made by completing the Language Scholarship Application Form on the school website.
-Parents must also fill in their local authority's Common Application Form. - ♦ Arrangements for applications for the remaining 180 places will be made solely in accordance with the Local Authority's co-ordinated admission arrangements and should be made on the pan-London Common Application Form.
-Kindly note that we do not have a separate or supplementary application form simply list William Perkin as one of your six preferences on your Local Authority's Common Application Form. - The Academy Trust will use Ealing Council's timetable for applications each year, which fits in with the timetable for the co-ordination of admission arrangements within London.
-The application deadline is Sunday 31st October 2021.
+- Applications for the 20 Language Scholarship places should be made by completing the Language Scholarship Application Form on the school website.
+Parents must also fill in their local authority's Common Application Form. - Arrangements for applications for the remaining 180 places will be made solely in accordance with the Local Authority's coordinated admission arrangements and should be made on the pan -London Common Application Form.
+Kindly note that we do not have a separate or supplementary application form simply list William Perkin as one of your six preferences on your Local Authority's Common Application Form. - The Academy Trust will use Ealing Council's timetable for applications each year, which fits in with the time table for the co-ordination of admission arrangements within London.
+The application deadline is Monday 31st October 2022.

-The full Admissions Policy can be found on our website: www.williamperkin.org.uk/admissions admission number of 200 students.
+The full Admissions Policy can be found on our website: https://williamperkin.org.uk/attending-our-school/admissions .

 Of the 200 places available:

-- 20 are designated as Language Scholarship places - 180 are designated to criteria a, c , d , e, f & g as set out above
+- 20 are designated as Language Scholarship places - 180 are designated to criteria a, c, d, e, f & g as set out above